rohanranjan25061996/urban_pipper_assingment/README.md

 # Urban Piper Assignment

-Using STAR-WARS API creating Search Box and Character page with some cool details about characters.
+Using STAR-WARS API creating Live Search Box and Character page with some cool details about characters.

 ## Landing Page: